 The northern coast of Queensland – one of the most popular yachting grounds – is home to some of the world’s most pristine rainforests.
 On your private yacht charter in Australia, head to Daintree Rainforest.
 It is one of the world’s oldest rainforests, and Daintree is a natural wonder.

 Visitors come to view nature up close.
 It’s a popular birding and whale watching destination (particularly May through November).
 Plus, there are numerous ways to explore the rainforest.
 Hiking is popular, and Daintree is home to some of Australia’s best zipline courses, as well.

 Helicopter Reef Tours

-After you experience the reef by sea on your luxury superyacht charter, explore it by air.
+After you experience the reef by the sea on your luxury superyacht charter, explore it by air.
 All along the Queensland coast, especially in Cairns and the Whitsundays, you’ll have access to exhilarating helicopter tours.

 Helicopter tours are the perfect way to experience the sheer magnitude of the Great Barrier Reef.
-You’ll see reef and sparkling sapphire waters for as far as the eye can see.
-Plus, if it’s whale watching season, you’ll likely catch a glimpse of pods of orcas, humpbacks and Bottlenose dolphins.
+You’ll see the reef and sparkling sapphire waters for as far as the eye can see.
+Plus, if it’s whale watching season, you’ll likely catch a glimpse of pods of orcas, humpbacks, and Bottlenose dolphins.

 The coast of Queensland and Great Barrier Reef are two of the best whale watching destinations in Australia.
 During winter (July to September), several whale species flock to the warmer waters to mate and give birth.
 And the whales put on a show.